PingunixDevelopments/Nyrion-LTS-Atlas/README.md

-# Nyrion-LTS-Nebula-
-The last avaliable command line version thats still supported and will get new features and updates
+The Nyrion command line versions are no longer created, Thats why I created this page.
+There will no longer be Nyrion Versions that support command lines.